Self-Reported Academic Record

 How to Check the Status of Your SRAR: youtube.com/watch?v=Ei5FPiUngYo

-Yes, if you are applying directly from a high school in the United States or if you were homeschooled and followed a traditional U.S. educational curriculum.
+Yes, if you are applying directly from a U.S. high school or if you were homeschooled and followed a traditional U.S. educational curriculum.

 International applicants should visit our international admissions requirements webpage for information on how to send us copies of their transcript(s).
 Those with a GED do not need to submit the SRAR, but they are required to send their GED results to the Office of Undergraduate Admissions.

-You can create your SRAR account and work on your SRAR at any time, but should submit it after submitting your application.
-This can be completed using the link found on the application checklist of your student portal, My Blue Hen Home.
+You can create your SRAR account and work on your SRAR at any time, but you should submit it after submitting your UD application.
+You can complete your SRAR by using the link found on the application checklist of your student portal, My Blue Hen Home.
 (Log-in information for your portal will be supplied after you begin your application.)

-Keep in mind that you should submit by the appropriate application deadline.
+Keep in mind that you should submit your SRAR by the appropriate application deadline.
 If you are applying for our early action deadline, you should submit your SRAR no later than Nov.
-1. For regular decision, you should submit by the priority deadline of Jan.
+1. For regular decision, you should submit your SRAR by Jan.
 15.

 Be advised: Students who have completed their SRAR must link it to their UD application and then click “submit” at the end of the SRAR.
 Again, you can find the link in your My Blue Hen Home portal.

-When the SRAR is complete and linked to your UD application, it should appear as received in your student portal within a few business days.
-All deadlines are considered met when SRAR is completed and submitted by the due date, no matter when we receive it.
+When the SRAR is complete and linked to your UD application, it should appear as “received” in your student portal within a few business days.
+All deadlines are considered met when your SRAR is completed and submitted by the due date, no matter when we receive it.

 No. We will not review high school transcripts in lieu of the SRAR.
 However, you should obtain a transcript from your school counselor so you can complete the SRAR with the most accurate information.

-Please be sure that your Self-Reported Academic Record, including any standardized test scores provided, is accurate.
+Please ensure that your Self-Reported Academic Record, including any standardized test scores provided, is accurate.
 Errors in presentation of grades or standardized test scores may affect admission status and eligibility for merit awards.
-Validation of self-reported grades and scores occurs after official transcripts and test scores are received, later in the admissions process.
-If official grades and scores are different from what you reported, the University reserves the ability to change your admission status and merit awards.
+Validation of self-reported grades and scores occurs after official transcripts and test scores are received later in the admissions process.
+If official grades and scores are different from what you reported, the University reserves the right to change your admission status and merit awards.